-NOTE: General service columns 1 through 24 and subscripts thereof must be consistent on Worksheets B, Parts I, II, and III; H-5, Part I, J-1, Part I; and L-1, Part I.
+NOTE: General service columns 1 through 23 and subscripts thereof must be consistent on Worksheets B, Parts I, and II; H-2, Part I; J-1, Part I; K-5, Part I; and L-1, Part I.

-The statistical basis shown at the top of each column on Worksheet B-1 is the recommended basis of allocation of the cost center indicated.
-If a different basis of allocation is used, you must indicate the basis of allocation actually used at the top of the column subject to the provisions of PRM-1, section 2313.
+The statistical basis shown at the top of each column on Worksheet B-1 is the recommended basis of allocation of the cost center indicated which must be used by all providers completing this form (Form CMS 2552-10), even if a basis of allocation other than the recommended basis of allocation was used in the previous iteration of the cost report (Form CMS 2552-96).
+If a different basis of allocation is used, you must indicate the basis of allocation actually used at the top of the column subject to the applicable provisions of CMS Pub 15-1, §2313.
+Additionally, the following overhead cost center statistics can be substituted for the recommended statistics printed on Worksheet B-1 subject to the applicable provisions of CMS Pub 15-1, §2313.